supakeen/supakeen.com/content/weblog/image-based-linux/_index.md

 a broken update to a previously known good image.

-Image based distributions often have a focus on providing easy provisioning of devices through things such as FDO_ or Ignition_.
+Image based distributions often have a focus on providing easy provisioning of devices through things such as [FDO](https://fidoalliance.org/specs/FDO/FIDO-Device-Onboard-RD-v1.0-20201202.html) or [Ignition](https://coreos.github.io/ignition/).
 Try to provide a secure physical environment through dm/fsverity, secure boot, TPMs, and UKI.
 And a solid update cycle that can always restore to a previous state.
 Don't worry if you're not yet familiar with this forest of abbreviations and concepts, these will